 Chlamydial conjunctivitis in newborns can develop as a result of intrauterine (transplacental) infection or infection of the eyes during childbirth from a mother with chlamydia.
 Chlamydial eye infection occurs in 5-10% of newborns.

-Thus, sexually active men and women have an increased risk of developing chlamydial conjunctivitis; patients with chlamydia of the urogenital tract; family members (including children) where there are patients with genital or ocular chlamydia; medical specialists; persons visiting public baths, saunas, swimming pools; children born to mothers suffering from chlamydia.
+Thus, sexually active men and women have an increased risk of developing chlamydial conjunctivitis; patients with chlamydia of the urogenital tract; family members (including children) where there are patients with genital or ocular chlamydia; medical specialists; persons visiting public baths, saunas, swimming pools; children born from mothers suffering from chlamydia.

 Classification of forms of chlamydial conjunctivitis

-In newborns and young children, in addition to pronounced eye symptoms, chlamydial pneumonia, nasopharyngitis, rhinitis, acute otitis media, and eustachitis often develop.
-There are frequent complications in the form of stenosis of the nasolacrimal tract, scarring of the conjunctiva.
+In newborns and young children, in addition to pronounced ocular symptoms, chlamydial pneumonia, nasopharyngitis, rhinitis, acute otitis, and eustachitis often develop.
+Complications such as stenosis of the nasolacrimal ducts and scarring of the conjunctiva are common.

 Eye damage in Reiter's syndrome can occur in the form of chlamydial conjunctivitis, keratitis, iridocyclitis, choroiditis, retinitis.

-Diagnostics of the chlamydial conjunctivitis
+Diagnosis of chlamydial conjunctivitis

-Prediction and prevention of chlamydial conjunctivitis
+Prognosis and prevention of chlamydial conjunctivitis

 Chlamydia trachomatis